 Globalisation is defined as the breaking down of geographical, financial, trade and information barriers that exist between different countries which should create more opportunities for everyone in a modern world of instant communications.
 And the process appears irreversible.
 But while people in the richer countries in the North are able to take advantage of globalisation, too often, people in poor countries in the South are left marginalised in what can only be described as GLOBAL-ISOLATION.

 Everywhere we turn in the North there are reminders that we live in a global village.
-On supermarket shelves are products from all over the world as a visit to Walmart, Tesco or Carrefour will underline.
+On supermarket shelves are products from all over the world as a visit to Tesco, Carrefour or Walmart will underline.
 Then through the medium of television we can watch 'The Simpsons' from the US, 'Neighbours' from Australia or watch round the clock global news from the BBC, CNN, Sky or Al Jazeera based in Qatar, all of which adds to the view that English is the unofficial global language.
-Then, having booked a foreign holiday, packed our suitcases and flown to another part of the global village, we are met everywhere by international brands such as BP, HSBC, Moet & Chandon, BMW, Microsoft, Nike, Coca-Cola and Johnnie Walker all of which underlines the fact that we live in just 1 world!
+Then, coronavirus notwithstanding, having booked a foreign holiday, packed our suitcases and flown to another part of the global village, we are met everywhere by international brands such as BP, HSBC, Chanel, BMW, Microsoft, Nike, Coca-Cola and Johnnie Walker all of which underlines the fact that we live in just1WORLD!

 But in the South the situation is very different.
-There the global village is literally the village you live in because the nearest village is probably several miles away and difficult to get to over a rutted, overgrown track.
+The global village is literally the village you live in because the nearest village is probably several miles away and difficult to get to over a rutted, overgrown track.
 Often there, people witness at first hand the problem of global warming as the creeping footprint of the desert expands relentlessly southwards devouring their pastures.
-People living here are more likely to view global companies as making mega-profits from their own natural resources but doing little to aid local people in their struggle to make ends meet whilst paying as little tax as possible on their profits.
-As for news, local gossip is hard to beat.
-The advent of the mobile phone though now allows people even here to keep in touch with family and friends not just in the countryside and towns but across the world.
+People living here are more likely to view global companies as making mega-profits from their own natural resources but doing little to aid local people in their struggle to make ends meet, whilst paying as little tax as possible on their profits.
+As for news, local gossip is hard to beat!
+The advent of the ubiquitous mobile phone though now allows people even here to keep in touch with family and friends, not just in the countryside and towns, but across the world.
+However, in 2021, there is still a huge digital divide across the world as it is estimated that there are 3.5bn people - 40% of the global population - who don't have access to reliable broadband internet.

 a combination of the dismantling of trade barriers and the desire for